 Local and mayoral elections 2025: Key results and trends

-A few councils have yet to finish declaring results, but two big trends in this year’s local elections are already clear: substantial gains for Reform in most areas of England that went to the polls and a widespread collapse in the Conservative vote.
+Two trends defined the results of the council elections: a widespread collapse in support for the Conservatives; and voters throwing their support behind a range of different parties, leading to substantial gains for Reform in most parts of England that went to the polls, plus success for the Liberal Democrats.

-The stand-out statistic is the number of councils where Reform now has a majority: eight of the 23 in which elections took place.
+The stand-out statistic is the number of local authorities where Reform now has a majority: 10 of the 23 councils in which elections took place.

-Six of these were gained directly from the Conservatives (Derbyshire, Kent, Lancashire, Lincolnshire, Nottinghamshire and Staffordshire), while one was gained from Labour (Doncaster) and one from no overall control (Durham).
+Eight of these were gained directly from the Conservatives (Derbyshire, Kent, Lancashire, Lincolnshire, North Northamptonshire, Nottinghamshire, Staffordshire and West Northamptonshire), while one was gained from Labour (Doncaster) and one from no overall control (Durham).

 Reform did not control any councils in England before these elections.